-- (a) All temporary and permanent crossings1 of rivers, streams, brooks, etc. (hereon referred to as "streams") shall be suitably culverted, bridged, or otherwise designed to i) withstand and prevent the restriction of high flows, and ii) not obstruct the movement of or not substantially disrupt the necessary life-cycle movements of those species of aquatic life indigenous to the waterbody, including those species that normally migrate through the area, beyond the actual duration of construction unless the activity's primary purpose is to impound water. - (b) Any work that temporarily or permanently impacts upstream or downstream flood conditions or permanently impacts wetlands must be reviewed under Cat.
-2. The "Massachusetts Dam Removal and the Wetland Regulations" may be used as a reference (see Appendix F).
+(a) All permanent crossings of rivers, streams, brooks, etc. (hereon referred to as "streams") shall be suitably culverted, bridged, or otherwise designed and constructed to (i) withstand and prevent the restriction of high flows, (ii) maintain low flow conditions, and iii) not obstruct the movement of or not substantially disrupt the necessary life-cycle movements of those species of aquatic life indigenous to the waterbody, including those species that normally migrate through the area, beyond the actual duration of construction unless the activity's primary purpose is to impound water to qualify for Category 1 or 2.